-Nearly two years ago when the world went into chaos, a scientific paper was published by world-renowned women’s cardiac specialist, Professor Angela Maas and her team.
+Over two years ago when the world went into pandemic-chaos, a scientific paper was published by world-renowned women’s cardiac specialist, Professor Angela Maas and her team.
 The paper was discussing the female-specific risk factors and inflammatory risk factors that influence a woman’s cardiovascular risk throughout her lifetime.
 (Maas, Rosano et al, 2021).

 In a press release from the European Society of Cardiology (2021), Professor Maas explained,

 “High blood pressure is called hypertension in men but in women it is often mistakenly labelled as ‘stress’ or ‘menopausal symptoms’.
 Furthermore, high blood pressure during pregnancy is a warning sign that hypertension may develop when a woman enters menopause and it is associated with dementia many decades later.
 If blood pressure is not addressed when women are in their 40s or 50s, they will have problems in their 70s when hypertension is more difficult to treat.”

 With it being Heart Health Awareness Week in Australia last week, I was waiting for the various posts in the media about the new research from Professor Maas and her team linking hot flushes with hypertension.
 As the posts never eventuated last week, I thought I would let you know instead.

 Many women are not linking their hot flushes, night sweats and depression to higher blood pressure.
 However, when I read Professor Maas work and her comment that up to 50% of women develop high blood pressure before the age of 60 but the symptoms – for example hot flushes and palpitations – are often attributed to menopause, rather than hypertension, this made so much sense to me.